Sharp Bounds in the Latent Index Selection Model: Extensions

 \begin{lemma} Under \autoref{assn:lism} and \autoref{assn:rank}a, the conditional quantile-quantile plot of any event measurable with respect to $U$ is a subset of the population $QQ$ plot.
 In the case of compliers,

 \end{lemma}

-To simplify the remaining exposition, I also make an additional support assumption to ensure that the population $QQ$ plot is completely identified from compliers, i.e. $Q Q_c = Q Q $. \begin{assumption}[Full and Closed Support Among Compliers] The complier and population distributions of potential outcomes have equal and closed support: $Q_{Y_{d,c}} ([ 0,1]) = Q_{Y_{d}} ([ 0,1]) $. \end{assumption}
+To simplify the remaining exposition, I also make an additional support assumption to ensure that the population $QQ$ plot is completely identified from compliers, i.e. $Q Q_c = Q Q $. \begin{assumption}[Full Support Among Compliers] The complier and population distributions of potential outcomes have equal support: $Q_{Y_{d,c}} ([ 0,1]) = Q_{Y_{d}} ([ 0,1]) $. \end{assumption}

 The assumption does not presume or imply continuity of the potential outcomes, and it is made primarily for technical convenience. \footnote{ The validity of the support assumption is often an empirical question, which is answered affirmatively when complier potential outcomes take all possible values.
 For example, in the simplest non-trivial case of binary outcomes, it is easy to verify whether both possible realizations sometimes occur. }